-I had to go with my dog Winston to the vet for a check up.
+I had to go with my dog Winston to the vet for a check-up.
 My son wanted to stay home and play.
-We allowed him to stay and play.
+We allowed him to stay and play and be a kid without dog responsibilities.
 I figured he would be playing video games as he tends to do.
 Then, when we got home, I saw that he had been busy.
 Very busy.
 He built a couple of forts in the loving room.
 I smiled.
 He hadn’t built a fort in a long time.
 I remember him building forts starting when he was five or so.
 They have always cracked up.
-I wanted to shrink in size and join him in those little hiden spaces.
+I wanted to shrink in size and join him in those little hidden spaces.

 As I came home and saw my son’s fort, I longed for one.
-I laughed as I thought about building a pillow fort at work.
-I have often joked that I was going to create a space to sleep under my desk right next to my 30 pairs of shoes.
-But instead of a nap center, I could build a fort instead.
-It could be where I protect myself from the hazards of the workplace and avoid all the political nutty storms.
+I laughed as I have been thinking of building a pillow fort at work for the past decade.
+I have often joked, for the past 14 years, that I was going to create a space to sleep under my desk right next to my 30 pairs of shoes.
+In New York, my office window faced the empire state building.
+Not a bad view that my shoes had.
+But instead of a nap center, I could build a fort instead, where ever I go and use my shoes as my pillows.
+I think I need to go shopping and get some cushy shoes.